palumbou/another_bucket_of_tools/another_bing_image_of_the_day_downloader/README.md

 wallpaper = eDP-1,~/.config/hypr/wallpapers/bing_wallpaper.jpg
 ```

+You can also display the image information using the separate text files:
+- `~/.config/hypr/wallpapers/bing_title.txt` - Image title
+- `~/.config/hypr/wallpapers/bing_copyright.txt` - Copyright information

 ### Using with Hyprlock

 For Hyprlock, you can simply reference the same image file directly in your `hyprlock.conf`: